Ericsson – Human-centered Machine Learning for Dimensioning Resources in Telecoms

 The IP Multimedia Subsystem, or IMS, is a core network technology that provides Communication Services to people in wireless and wireline networks.
 These services range from Voice and Video (e.g. over 4G and 5G) to Emergency Calling and Enriched Messaging.
 Typically, IMS is offered in the form of network functions as software, and it is deployed on a specific operator’s private cloud infrastructure.

-Dimensioning of IMS or any Ericsson products and services with the highest accuracy is critical, so that a proper offer (targeted pricing) is submitted to the potential Ericsson Customers.
+Dimensioning of IMS or any Ericsson products and services with the highest accuracy is critical, so that a proper offer is submitted to the potential Ericsson Customers.
 This is also key to avoid contractual penalties, which in case they are incurred, can impact Ericsson and customer trust above all.

-Given that our IMS network elements generate statistical traffic data (in the form of Performance Management counters), data-driven ways to perform dimensioning is identified as the next evolutionary step to address these important needs.
+Due to the high stakes and complexity the dimensioning task has, the process needs to be conducted with a human-centered approachsupported by interfaces and a trustworthy calculations backend.Given that our IMS network elements generate statistical traffic data (in the form of Performance Management counters), data-driven ways to perform dimensioning are identified as the next evolutionary step to address these important needs.

 Dataiku DSS allowed the successful realization of the whole concept we were after.
 More specifically, the major pain points Dataiku addresses for us are:

 Industrializing data preparation, model training, evaluation, deployment, and life-cycle management in one single place, completely controlled via Rest API calls.

 Training different estimators (AutoML) with datasets from different live networks and select the best of them for deployment and inference.